nubivagant/2021-site/pages/resume.md

 ---
 # Kurtis Johnson

-I like thinking deeply and acting boldly, with rigour and craft to create meaningful change for people.
-Mostly trying to turn problems into opportunities of value for public good.
+I like thinking deeply and acting boldly, with rigour and craft to create meaningful change with and for people.
+I've spent the last decade mostly trying to turn problems into opportunities of value for public good across all levels of government.

 <small>org design | strategy | coaching</small>

 ## Experience

-##### 2017 – present [4+ years]
+##### 2017 – present [6+ years]
-#### Organisation Design Consultant
+#### Strategy & Transformation Consultant – Senior Manager
 TPXimpact / FutureGov

- Taking a human-centered approach to improving how people work together and how organisations prepare, structure for and respond to change.
+ Taking a human-centered approach to improving how people work together and how organisations prepare, structure, plan for and respond to change.

+ Experience highlights:

+ - Coaching and managing colleagues to realise their potential, develop our practice and navigate the organisation for a more positive work experience
+ - Designing and delivering digital fostering and adoption tools to equip more residents to support looked after children
+ - Leading the strategy and organising model design to help Surrey County Council deliver better resident outcomes
- - Developing a capability building programme in human centred design for Essex County Council
+ - Developing a capability building programme, digital maturity assessment framework and design maturity model to help TPX teams assess client capabilities
- - Interim delivery director at Homes England to support the largest change programme in the agency’s history
- - Building a team organising model for a reimagined strategic housing service in Rochdale
- - Launching new public services through digital transformation within the Bloomberg European innovation initiative

 ##### 2015–2017
 #### Digital Services Manager
 Leicestershire County Council

-Established and led the council’s first digital services team, bringing a design-driven approach to service transformation and technology across the authority.
-Introduced human centred design and agile approaches to service delivery.
+Established and led the council’s first digital services team of 12 DDaT professionals, bringing a design-driven approach to service transformation and technology across the authority.

 ##### 2013–2015
 #### Digital Specialist